People spend an average of 49-60 hours a week in their beds, which inevitably gets bed sheets dirty.

 According to Sleep Health, the average person with a healthy sleep schedule spends 49-60 or more hours in bed every week.

-We shed thousands of skin cells every day, not to mention the oils, sweat, and dirt our bodies can bring to bed.
-So, it’s easy to see how unwashed sheets can become unhygienic quickly.
+We shed thousands of skin cells daily, not to mention the oils, sweat, and dirt our bodies can bring to bed.
+So, it’s easy to see how quickly unwashed sheets can become unhygienic.

 Will Unwashed Bed Sheets Hurt My Skin?

-When you sleep in a dirty bed night after night, you run the risk of developing skin issues, including acne.
+If you sleep in a dirty bed night after night, you risk developing skin issues, including acne.

-No matter how well you clean your skin and hair, you’ll not stay clean if you’re getting into a dirty bed.
-Over time, this will impact your physical health, and it can even escalate to rashes and eczema.
+No matter how well you clean your skin and hair, you’ll not stay clean if you get into a dirty bed.
+Over time, this will impact your physical health and can escalate to rashes and eczema.

 Even small cuts and gashes can become infected.
 According to PLOS Medicine, sanitation is of fundamental importance for maintaining good health.